Ruben Roosken: Emmen

-The son of a Dutch father and a Luso-Angolan mother, Roosken played as a youth for VV Klazienaveen before joining the youth academy of FC Emmen.
+Born in Klazienaveen, Drenthe to Dutch father and a Luso-Angolan mother, Roosken played as a youth for VV Klazienaveen before joining the youth academy of FC Emmen.
 He made his Eredivisie debut for Emmen on 14 September 2019 in a match against Utrecht.

 TOP Oss

 On 10 August 2020, Roosken signed a two-year contract with Eerste Divisie club, TOP Oss.
 He made his debut for the club on 29 August in a 1–2 home loss to Helmond Sport, coming on as a substitute in the 67th minute for Niels Fleuren.
 In the following match against Roda JC Kerkrade, Roosken made his first start for the club.
 Afterwards, he would become a regular starter for the club, making 30 total appearances for TOP Oss as the club finished in 10th place.

 Heracles Almelo

 On 18 June 2021, it was announced that Roosken had signed a three-year contract with Heracles Almelo.